 Philadelphia is a beautiful city with immense American history, full of world-class museums, and a delicious food scene.
 There’s so much to do and see, yet one of the best things to do in Philadelphia is to slow down and enjoy a relaxing picnic.

 Get ready to pack up the picnic basket and find picnic spots near you in Philadelphia for every picnic style.

 The charming city has beautiful parks and recreation spots that provide an unbeatable backdrop for a classic picnic.
 Here are five of the best picnic spots in Philadelphia with tips on how to make the most of an alfresco meal in the City of Brotherly Love.

 6 Fabulous Places for a Picnic in Philadelphia

 Downtown Philadelphia stretches from river to river between the Delaware to the east and Schuylkill to the west.
 It means you’ll find gorgeous waterfront parks and views along the waterways on each side of the city center.

-One of the best places to picnic along Philadelphia’s Schuylkill River is a park called Schuylkill Banks.
+One of the best picnic areas along Philadelphia’s Schuylkill River is a park called Schuylkill Banks.
 Since the early 2000s, the Schuylkill River area has been redeveloped and now matches the urban revival of the city.